kubaw00/Campgrounds-Project-Express-MongoDB/README.md

 ## Deploy

-If you push to Heroku, need to login to Heroku, create git repository in main project folder, then type 'git heroku master'.
+If you push to Heroku, need to login to Heroku, create git repository in main project folder, then type 'git heroku master' in your cli.
 Insert environment variables in Heroku.